MartinMeng008/liars_bar/README.md

 ![one_player_shot](figs/one_player_shot.png)

 ### Ghost Card Option
-- If your game variation includes a "ghost card" that allows multiple players to take shots in a single round, enter all relevant players' names, separated by commas.
+- If your game includes a "ghost card" that allows multiple players to take shots in a single round, enter all relevant players' names, separated by commas.
 - Example:

 ![two_player_shot](figs/two_players_shot.png)